b12io/how-we-ai/src/introduction.md

 # Introduction
+A handbook on how [B12](https://www.b12.io/) integrates and talks about AI

 **Note: We have not finished writing this handbook, and it is a work in progress.
 We haven't publicly shared it yet, but it is public so that we can link to it in support documentation to identify limitations in our product-resident AI tools.**